rwk-unil/shapeit4/README.md

 # Compress the test file with xSqueezeIt (see build instructions in git link above)
 xsqueezeit -c -f test/unphased.bcf -o test/unphased.xsi --zstd
 # This will generate two files : unphased.xsi and unphased.xsi_var.bcf
-# Both files are required, pass the bcf as input to SHAPEIT
+# Both files are required, pass the bcf as input to SHAPEIT, it also needs to be indexed :
+bcftools index test/unphased.xsi_var.bcf
 ...
-xsqueezeit -c -f test/reference.bcf -o test/reference.xsi --zstd ...
+xsqueezeit -c -f test/reference.bcf -o test/reference.xsi --zstd
+# This will generate two files : reference.xsi and reference.xsi_var.bcf
+# Both files are required, pass the bcf as input to SHAPEIT, it also needs to be indexed :
+bcftools index test/reference.xsi_var.bcf
+...
 ```